eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 As described in the above section, if node 10.1.0.67 for prefix 100.0.0.0/24 is gone, Zebra will explicitly update both routes for recursive convergence with the help of the BGP client, one for the prefix 100.0.0.0/24 and another for the prefix 2.2.2.2/32.

-In this scenario, since the reachability of the prefix 2.2.2.2 remains unchanged and also Zebra has the dependency relationships between recursive NHGs, there is a chance to improve Zebra for route convergence by itself.
+In this scenario, since the reachability of the prefix 2.2.2.2 remains unchanged and also Zebra has the dependency relationships between recursive nexthop groups, there is a chance to improve Zebra for route convergence by itself.

 #### Data Structure Modifications
-In order to enable Zebra to update routes without notifying protocol clients, it should be able to obtain the route node associated with the NHG that has undergone changes.
-Some back pointer fields need to be added. (??
-TODO do we really need it??)
+In order to enable Zebra to update routes without notifying protocol clients, it should be able to obtain the route node associated with the nexthop group that has undergone changes.
+Some back pointer fields need to be added.

 <figure align=center>
     <img src="images/data_struct.jpg" >